-AOC Teaches Democrats How to Use Social Media (and Why Social Media Politics is STUPID)
+AOC Teaches Democrats How to Use Social Media (On Social Media)

-Because nothing proves a ‘brilliant politician’ like handing out SMACKS on Twitter on a daily basis
+Because nothing says ‘brilliant politician’ like handing out SMACKS on Twitter on a daily basis

 1/21/19, 6:52 pm EST

 I like how she’s trying trying to make a thing out of climate change.
 I like how she’s so strong in her positions, but I don’t like how unwilling she is to let people challenge them.
 I like how driven she is at uniting the people who think exactly like her, but I don’t like how good she is at assuming that those who don’t are all bigoted, racist pieces of shit (or at least that’s the way she comes off).
 I like how she comes off as someone who realizes that politics is a team sport (one team: the country (or: human life, on a more basic thread)), but I don’t like how quickly she is to forgo that for sake of power politics and the same sort of easy, modern populism she decries the current president for utilizing almost every single day.
 Really, I want to like AOC, because I think she could be someone who, if she were to take the reigns after realizing that she doesn’t know everything there is to know in the world (no one does), could actually make real conversations happen, something which anymore seems to have hit its peak in the mid-2000s with Howard Stern trying to get Artie laid (and I’m quite serious about that).